fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 * [Chicago (ORD) to London (LHR)](https://awardfares.com/search?ORD.LHR.;a:UA;z:sas): Connecting two of the world's major cities, this route is always in demand and showcases United's transatlantic offering.
 * [Houston (IAH) to Rio de Janeiro (GIG)](https://awardfares.com/search?IAH.GIG.;a:UA;z:sas): This direct flight bridges North and South America, making it an intriguing option for those venturing to Brazil.
 * [Washington D.C.
 (IAD) to Frankfurt (FRA)](https://awardfares.com/search?IAD.FRA.;a:UA;z:sas): A critical connection between the U.S. capital and Germany's financial hub.

+**Known Issues with EuroBonus**: It's not possible to book mixed-cabin awards online.

 ## Get started, and stay tuned.